scgmlz/BornAgain-tutorial/Program.md

 Soft matter:
 - 25' Deniza: Towards the geometrical structure of ultrasmall deposited Au9 nanoclusters using GISAXS.
 - 15' Jacqui: Understanding dye aggregation in dye-sensitized solar cells with GIWAXS and GISAXS
-- 15' Olaf: Reverse hexagonal phase of selfReverse hexagonal phase of self-assembled lipidic systems at an interface-assembled lipidic systems at an interface.
+- 15' Olaf: Reverse hexagonal phase of self-assembled lipidic systems at an interface-assembled lipidic systems at an interface.

 Outlook:
 - 25' Artur: Real-world challenges in grazing incidence experiments.